-Another factor could possibly be the psychological reaction that others have to height.
-Humans are psychologically programmed to prefer taller people as it is a evolutionary marker of good health, and more interestingly we also tend to perceive people who are tall as good leaders.
-Being able to command a presence is important in the world of business, and even just the subtle advantage that taller people have in that respect can really make a difference in careers.
+A more likely reason is the psychological reaction that others have to height.
+Humans are psychologically programmed to prefer taller people.
+From an evolutionary perspective, being tall is a marker of good health.
+From an interpersonal perspective, humans also tend to perceive people who are tall as good leaders.
+Being able to command a presence is important in the world of business and even just the subtle advantage that taller people have in that respect can really make a difference in careers.

 Can you fake it ‘til you make it?

-It is for all the above reasons that many shorter men want to appear taller, but the big question is can artificially adding height get you the same bonus as naturally taller men?
-Wearing cuban heels or altitude shoes will not make you smarter, but it can help you reap some of the psychological benefits of height: people perceive you differently and it can provide a massive boost in confidence.
-Therefore there is no need to be jealous of the natural advantage that taller people have, as with a little help you can start reaping those exact same benefits yourself.
+It is for all the above reasons that many shorter men want to appear taller, but the big question is: Can artificially adding height get you the same bonus as naturally taller men?
+Wearing cuban heels or Altitude Shoes will not make you smarter, but it can help you reap some of the psychological benefits of height: if people perceive you differently that can provide a massive boost in confidence.
+Therefore there is no need to be envious of the natural advantage that taller people have; with a little help you can start reaping those exact same rewards yourself.